Once the monitor image has been installed, use the docker run

 --volume <host directory>:/tmp/monitor

-The container directory portion of this mapping (/tmp/hamonitor
+The container directory portion of this mapping (/tmp/hamonitor) is

 used by the monitor to store all it’s permanent data (encrypted